 At 57 minutes, this song spans 5 parts on 5 different albums.
 Beginning with ‘The Glass Prison’ – which might incidentally be the best progressive metal song ever written – on Six Degrees of Inner Turbulence and ends with ‘The Shattered Fortress’ on Black Clouds & Silver Linings.
 Some people might add ‘The Mirror‘ from Awake as a sort of prelude to the suite, but is not officially part of it.
 Continue reading

-This 59:25 long song from the legendary prog rock band is on their fourth studio album.
+This 59:25 long song from the legendary prog rock band The Flower Kings is from their fourth studio album, Garden of Dreams.

 Today, we’re going to talk about Trent Gardner’s (Magellan) Leonardo – The Absolute Man!
 This 66-minute prog rock opera is split into 18 parts on the record, of various length.
 It’s a story based on Leonardo da Vinci’s life, hence the title.
 There are a lot of guest musicians in there, including the well-known James Labrie and Steve Walsh!
 Continue reading

 Second installment of Length Matters!
 And this one is actually a Progscure Chronicles too!

 We’re talking about Vultress‘ epic “Distance” suite.
 A heptalogy summing up to 76 minutes, with its longest subdivision being the almost-25-minutes “At The Edge”, which could be considered on its own one of the long prog songs out there.
 Continue reading

 Let me introduce you to a new segment, called Length Matters.
 We’re going to talk about absurdly long songs, and why they’re great!
 As you know, one of the most striking attributes of prog music is the sheer length of their songs, often going beyond the 10 minute mark, or even 20 minute, with more extreme examples reaching 30, 40 minutes, and even more!